- 403-313-6802

 What is couples therapy in Calgary for?

-Marriage in Calgary, and around the world, is rapidly losing its traditional value.
-As women have become more independent and autonomous, people increasingly see relationships and marriage as a loss of personal freedom.
-Non-traditional relationships have become more popular, and the roles of men and women in marriage have changed significantly.
+The concept of marriage and relationships in Calgary, and around the world, is changing.
+People increasingly see relationships and marriage as a loss of personal freedom.
+Non-traditional relationships have become more popular, and the roles of men and women in relationships in general are changing significantly.

-Marriage used to be based on respect and even fear.
-Few women wanted to end their marriages because society strongly disapproved, and there were no legal protections for them.
+Many unhealthy marriages were based on dependency and even fear.
+Few women wanted to end their marriages because society strongly disapproved, and there were no legal or financial protections for them.
 A woman who divorced often became an outcast, struggling to survive.
 Meanwhile, men often led dissolute lives while maintaining an official family.
 Historically, the concept of marriage was strong, but was there mutual happiness?
-It’s doubtful since marriage was largely sustained by the co-dependency, the patience and the fear of women.
+Marriage was largely sustained by co-dependency, patience and fear for many women.

-Today, marriage has become a significant concern for men.
+Today, the topic of marriage is a hot topic.
 Women are no longer afraid of divorce because the law and society support them.
-Men fear being abandoned, as statistics show that women initiate most divorces.
-Issues like spousal support and property division discourage men, making the institution of marriage seem like a relic of the past.
-The questions is, what can be done about it and will it work?
+Some men struggle with the new status quo, while statistics show that women initiate most divorces.
+Issues like spousal support and property division are discouraging, making the institution of marriage seem like a relic of the past.
+The question is, what can be done about it, and will it work?
 Is it wise to throw the baby with the bathwater?
 Is it necessary to re-invent the wheel?
-Maybe, for you that’s what it takes.
-This is where couples’ therapy comes in.
+Maybe, but more importantly, what does this mean to you and your marriage or long-term relationship?
+This is where couples therapy comes in.

-Couples Therapy at Conscientia Counselling in Calgary is designed to help you build the version of happiness that works for you, based on built values and goals.
+Couples Therapy at Conscientia Counselling in Calgary is designed to help you build the version of happiness that works for you, based on your values and goals.
 It is important to consciously and completely understand whether this is the person you want to spend the rest of your life with.
-As a team, we help you construct what works for you, we help you bridge the gap between the relationship you two have and the one you both want to have.
+As a team, we help you construct what works for both of you.
+We help you bridge the gap between the relationship you have and the one you both want to have.

 What method do we use during marriage counseling in Calgary?